tahira-h/Colsh_Bank_Analysis/README.md

 #### Purpose:

-The purpose of this analysis is to use the dataset from a bank services company called Colsh Tech.
+The purpose of this analysis is to use the dataset from a bank services company called Colsh Tech Bank (C.T.
+Bank).
 The dataset from this company will allow analysts to use algorithms to apply different classification model for the prediction and find out the better accuracy.

 ### Results